zalando/nakadi/README.md

 ### Subscriptions
 Using subscriptions users are able to consume events from event-types in a "high level" way when Nakadi stores the offsets and manages the rebalancing of consuming clients.
-So the clients using subscriptions can stay really stateless.
+The clients using subscriptions can stay really stateless.
 It is possible to subscribe to multiple event-types in one subscription* so that within one connection it is possible to read events from many event-types.

-(\* This possibility will be enabled soon)
+_(\* This possibility will be enabled soon)_

 The typical workflow when using subscriptions if following:
 1) create subscription specifying the event-types you want to read;